-Making Tax Digital (MTD) is the most fundamental change to the administration of the tax system for at least 20 years.
+For at least 20 years making Tax Digital (MTD) is the most fundamental change to the tax administration system.

-- Quarterly reporting: There will be a requirement to submit VAT returns and income tax updates to HMRC (quarterly and annual), directly from software.
+There will be a requirement to submit VAT returns and income tax updates.
+This helps HMRC (quarterly and annual) directly from the software.

-As your accountants we will support you through these changes and provide the ongoing services that you need.
-However, the changes are so fundamental that it will be necessary to review your current record keeping systems and to reconsider what work you decide to do yourself and which activities you wish to include in the service we provide.
+As your accountants, we will support you through these changes.
+We provide the ongoing services that you need.
+The changes are fundamental.
+It’s necessary to review your current record-keeping systems.
+You further reconsider what work you decide to do yourself.
+This also helps you decide the activities you wish to include in the service.

 When does it start?

 VAT: Although your business is registered for VAT your turnover is currently below the VAT threshold.
 Please note that you won’t be required to keep digital accounting records.

 Neither are you required nor to file your VAT returns using MTD compliant software until 2020.
 Monitor your annual turnover each month as if it increases to above £85,000.
 We require you to comply with MTD for VAT rules.

 The current online VAT return will not meet the MTD requirements but will continue to be available until at least Spring 2020.
 Pilots of MTD for VAT have started.